kevinsbello/iscan/docs/index.rst

 --------

 - Shifted nodes are detected without the need to estimate the DAG structure for each dataset.
 - iSCAN is agnostic to the type of score's Jacobian estimator.
 The current implementation is based on a kernelized Stein's estimator.
-See [`stein_hess`](https://iscan-dag.readthedocs.io/en/latest/api/iscan/score_estimator/stein_hess/) for details.
+See :py:func:`~iscan.score_estimator.stein_hess` for details.
 - iSCAN's time complexity is not influenced by the underlying graph density, and will run faster than methods such as DCI or UT-IGSP for large number of variables due to its omission of (non)parametric conditional independence tests.

 A Quick Overview of iSCAN
 -------------------------